fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 ### Fee Structure for Cross-Chain Transfers

-You can transfer both tokens (FLT and USDC) between Ethereum and the Fluence chain in either direction.
+You can transfer both tokens (FLT and USDC) between Ethereum and the Fluence Networks in either direction.
 However, it's essential to understand the fee structure for these transfers.

 #### Ethereum to Fluence Transfers